VEckardt/IntegrityCustomImport/README.md

 ## Important
 - Please try it out in a test environment first, NEVER go directly with this into production
 - This is NOT intended for a permanent use of Excel together with Integrity
-- Use the Standard Excel Integration instead (Integrity Add On, available from the Software Download Page)
+- Use the Standard Excel Integration instead (Integrity Add On, available from the PTC Software Download Page)

 ## Documentation
 see doc/Technical_Documentation_Migrate_Documents_with_Excel.docx